 Extra Credit

-I'm wrapped up in the "Wheel of Time" series.
+I finally finished the "Wheel of Time" series.
+Hey, it's 14 books.
 Thanks, KB!
-I really need to know how Robert Jordan's The Eye of the World is going to resolve!
+I really needed to know how Robert Jordan's The Eye of the World was going to resolve!
 It's a postmodern blend of fantasy, gritty reality, futuristic dystopia, and folksy love stories.
-Fabulism is where my postmodern heart is right now...
+Fabulism was where my postmodern heart was right then...

-Last week I finished The Heaven and Earth Grocery Store, by James McBride.
+I also read The Heaven and Earth Grocery Store, by James McBride.
 This is a mash-up of secret lives, secret wells, and generational joy.
 I'm still not over the ending.
 Thank you, Monkey Pants.
 IYKYK.

 Last year I read The Water Dancer, by Ta-Nehisi Coates.
 He's a well-known nonfiction writer, but this book is a Postmodernist paella of temporal distortion, historiographic metafiction, hyperreality, and black humor.
 This has magic, Harriet Tubman, and some of the most beautiful prose I have read.